Crime & Police

 “I want Leroy to see my face.
 I want him to see the anguish that he’s put us through,” Dubberstein says.
 “But mainly, I want KJ to have a face in the courtroom.
 I want to stand up for him, because he can’t do it.
 I want to be that face for him, even as hard as it’s going to be.”

-Dubberstein is raising money to help her attend the murder trial in Arapahoe County, far from her home in Phoenix.
-Her GoFundMe had raised nearly $2,000 as of Tuesday, August 13, which will be used to pay for Dubberstein and her husband's travel and lodging during the trial, scheduled for September 3 through 11.
+Dubberstein is raising money so that she can attend the murder trial in Arapahoe County, far from her home in Phoenix.
+Her GoFundMe had raised nearly $2,000 as of August 13, which will be used to pay for Dubberstein and her husband to travel to Denver and stay here during the trial, scheduled for September 3 through 11.

 Beaman, 36, had been killed and encased in concrete inside the crawl space of an Aurora condo, said the tipster, later identified as a neighbor of one of the suspects.
 Police soon found Beaman’s body at the home of Crawford’s former girlfriend, Casie Bock.
 Crawford and Bock were arrested shortly after.